Well, interior decoration has taken the modern world by storm. Yes! The home décor is one of the most sought-after professions over the past decade.

-You need to take the measurements carefully as it will be the key to success here.
-You can pick the type of the fabric and color according to the scheme of your interior and furniture.
+You need to take the measurements carefully, as it will be the key to success here.
+You can pick the type of fabric and color according to the scheme of your interior and furniture.

 Step 2: Cut the lining.

-Who doesn’t like the perfect blackout lining to avoid the sunny rays to come in their room!
-So, you may go for a soft fabric for the purpose, it not only blocks the light but also has the beautiful texture.
+Who doesn’t like the perfect blackout lining to avoid the sunny rays coming into their room!
+So, you may go for a soft fabric for the purpose.
+It not only blocks the light but also has a beautiful texture.

-Cutting with right measurements, and gathering all the things in one place is the actual and time-consuming task.
+Cutting with proper measurements and gathering all the things in one place is the actual and time-consuming task.

-Step 3: Hemm the bottom of curtain and lining fabric.
+Step 3: Hemm the bottom of the curtain and lining fabric.

-Now take the bottoms of both curtain and lining fabric and fold them to 4 inches to make crease.
-Finally make a quick stitch of about ¼ inch from the top to the length of each panel, that will end to the bottom of the panel.
+Now take the curtain and lining fabric bottoms and fold them to 4 inches to make a crease.
+Finally, make a quick stitch of about ¼ inch from the top to the length of each panel that will end to the bottom of the panel.

 Step 4: Attach the lining to the curtain fabric.

 Now lay your curtain fabric by placing the lining fabric on the wrong side.
-You will notice that sides of your both fabrics do not match, so to make them match pin it, and stitch it along its length with ¼ seam.
+You will notice that the sides of both your fabrics do not match, so to make them match, pin it, and stitch it along its length with ¼ seam.

 Step 5: Turning the right side out.

 Finally, tuck the corner of the curtain fabric and make a quick run along its length.
-Iron the whole curtain to make a fine look and then turn its wrong side out and the right-side in.
+Iron the whole curtain to make a good look and then turn its wrong side out and the right side in.

 Sew the ribbons at the sides, put the curtain rings in the rod, hang your curtains and you are done.